Overview of CS First

 Setting up a CS First class allows you to:

-- Request physical materials.
+- Request physical materials (for multi-lesson units only).

 - Gain valuable insight via reflection survey summaries.

-- Access your students projects in Scratch.
+- Access your students projects within your teacher dashboard.